nol166/donut-tycoon/getting_started.md

    - Create your `server.js`
    - Create your folders
    - `npm init`
-   - install production dependencies
+   - install dependencies
-     - ejs, bodyparser, pg, knex
+     - express ejs, bodyparser, pg, knex
    - install dev dependencies
      - mocha, chai, supertest, morgan
    - Setup your `npm start` and `npm test` commands in your `package.json` file to run in the appropriate environments